List of Pirates of the Caribbean characters: Davy Jones

-Lord Cutler Beckett
+Cutler Beckett

 Fictional flag of the East India Trading Company, flown from the stern of Cutler Beckett's flagship, the Endeavour.

-Lord Cutler Beckett, portrayed by Tom Hollander, appears in Dead Man's Chest and At World's End.
+Lord Cutler Beckett (usually just Lord Beckett) portrayed by Tom Hollander, appears in Dead Man's Chest and At World's End.
 A ruthless mastermind, Beckett is the chairman of the East India Trading Company and is dedicated to eliminating piracy around the world.

 Beckett first appears in Dead Man's Chest, when he arrives in Port Royal with warrants of arrest for Will Turner and Elizabeth Swann (for aiding in the escape of Jack Sparrow), and also for James Norrington (for giving Jack a head start when he escaped), although Norrington had already resigned his commission and disappeared months before.
 Beckett offers Will a deal, informing him that he and Elizabeth will be pardoned if Will locates Jack Sparrow and brings back his compass for Beckett to use.
 Beckett wants to use the compass to find the Dead Man's Chest and the heart of Davy Jones within it, to take control of Jones and the Flying Dutchman to purge the seas of pirates (and any other business competition).

 Shortly after Will departs, Governor Swann tries to help Elizabeth escape from captivity by arranging for a ship to take her back to England.
 But before they can go through with it, Beckett catches wind of the plan, and orders his assistant, Ian Mercer, to kill the captain of the ship and arrest Governor Swann and Elizabeth.
 However, Elizabeth manages to escape before she can be recaptured.
 She confronts Beckett in his office and holds a pistol to his head, forcing him to sign and validate his Letters of Marque, so she can use them to free Will.
-Before she leaves, Beckett warns her that, even with her actions, the full pardon is not free – he'll still want the compass.
+Before she leaves, Beckett warns her that, even with her actions, the full pardon is not free – he will still want the compass.

 Beckett later learns from Mercer that Elizabeth had made her way to Tortuga and left on board the Black Pearl with Jack Sparrow.
 Beckett uses this information to blackmail Governor Swann, telling him that EITC ships are in pursuit of the Pearl, and that Elizabeth will be spared from being slaughtered with the other pirates only if Governor Swann agrees to follow Beckett's orders.
 Governor Swann reluctantly agrees.

 At the end of the film, Norrington arrives in Beckett's office with the Letters of Marque, and offers him the heart of Davy Jones in exchange for his old life.
 Beckett subsequently promotes Norrington to the position of Admiral in the EITC.
 With Jones' heart now in his possession, Beckett now has full control over Jones and the Flying Dutchman.